JanDeDobbeleer/oh-my-posh/docs/docs/segment-winreg.md

 ## Template Properties

-- .Value: `string` - The result of your query
+- .Value: `string` - The result of your query, or fallback if not found.

 [go-text-template]: https://golang.org/pkg/text/template/
 [sprig]: https://masterminds.github.io/sprig/